Skip to content

 Installing MongoDB

 MongoDB is the default database for NodeBB.
-As noted in the MongoDB Support Policy versions older than 4.0 are officially End of Life as of October 2021.
-This guide assumes installation of 7.0.
-If you wish to use another database instead of MongoDB the Configuring Databases section has more information.
+As noted in the MongoDB Support Policy versions older than 4.4 are officially End of Life as of February 2024.
+This guide assumes installation of version 8.0.
+If you wish to use another database instead of MongoDB, the Configuring Databases section has more information.

 The following is an abbreviation of the official MongoDB installation guide for Ubuntu.
 If you're having issues, fall back to using that guide instead.